 Develop Skills through Writing Your Master’s Thesis or Doctoral Dissertation

-Writing a Master’s thesis or dissertation has payoffs far beyond writing up the findings of your research; it develops your ability to analyze ideas, synthesize concepts, and communicate knowledge to technical and professional readers.
-It also helps you develop transferable skills such as problem solving and project management.
-Much of the advice about how to embark on large writing projects ultimately boils down to various strategies for making them more manageable: writing for a short stretch every day rather than in periodic marathons; thinking in discrete chapters, sections, or even paragraphs; leaving your writing at a point that’s easy to pick back up again the next day; and so on.
-Some recommend practicing these skills from the earliest point of your postgraduate career by treating seminar papers as practice for dissertation writing (see “Your Dissertation Begins in Your First Seminar,” Chronicle of Higher Education 2016).
+Writing a Master’s thesis or dissertation has payoffs far beyond writing up the findings of your research; it develops transferable skills such as your ability to analyze ideas, synthesize concepts, and communicate knowledge to technical and professional readers.
+It also helps you develop skills in project management, something needed in most professions.
+Much advice about how to embark on a large writing project reiterates the writing strategies and effective habits discussed above.
+This includes, for example, writing for a short stretch every day rather than in periodic marathons, thinking in discrete chapters, sections, or even paragraphs, and leaving your writing at a point that’s easy to pick back up again the next day.
+Practice these skills from the earliest point of your postgraduate career by treating seminar papers as practice for thesis and dissertation writing.

-To gain a sense of what dissertations look like in your field (or, even more specifically, when working with your particular dissertation chair), visit the Campus Library’s website on locating Berkeley dissertations written by previous Ph.D. students.
+To gain a sense of what dissertations look like in your field (or, even more specifically, what dissertations your dissertation chair has approved look like), visit the Campus Library’s website on locating Berkeley dissertations written by previous Ph.D. students.

 Write Abstracts for the Dissertation or Shorter Pieces of Writing

-In many fields, dissertation abstracts are required as part of fellowship and academic job applications.
-Even when this is not the case, writing an abstract for personal use provides a chance to synthesize the major claims, methods, and stakes of your project in a holistic way—a useful exercise to undertake and reevaluate at various stages before the entire work is completed.
+When you submit your dissertation, you will also be required to submit a dissertation abstract.
+In many fields, dissertation abstracts are also required as part of fellowship and academic job applications.
+Writing an abstract for personal use provides a chance to synthesize the major claims, methods, and stakes of your project in a holistic way—a useful exercise to undertake and reevaluate at various stages before the entire work is completed.

-Whether through research presentations in seminars, lab group meetings, or at professional conferences, or through explaining concepts while teaching, graduate school provides many opportunities for you to develop your skills in oral communication, skills that are vital for your success in a wide variety of academic and professional careers.
+Oral communication skills are vital for your success in a wide variety of academic and professional careers.
+Whether through research presentations in seminars, lab group meetings, or professional conferences, or through explaining concepts while teaching, graduate school provides many opportunities for you to develop your oral communication skills.

 Develop Your Research “Elevator Pitch” and Participate in Grad Slam